RoySegall/Gizra/app/_posts/2014-06-22-bower-link.md

 If the library has a new version we can update it and its dependencies using ``bower update``.

-This is wonderful and a great time saver, but when developing locally a new component we can ``brew install`` and ``brew update`` for every line change.
+This is wonderful and a great time saver, but when developing locally a new component we can't ``bower install`` and ``bower update`` for every line change.

 To help us with that we have ``bower link [package-name]``